 - A. A planned unit development is a site-specific development plan requiring an appropriate underlying zone designation.
 Zoning or rezoning may be established prior to, or concurrently with, the review of a PUD Plan. - B. A decision on each planned unit development application shall be made by the County Commissioners after receiving a recommendation from the Planning Commission. - C. Planned unit development alternatives are only available in specified zoning designations.
 Refer to Chapter 4, Planned Unit Development. - 4201.2 Design Flexibility for Planned Unit Developments.
 A planned unit development is a tool to provide flexibility regarding site and design features, including, but not limited to: - A. Threshold standards may be modified to meet the purposes of the planned unit development providing that adverse impacts can be mitigated. - B. The clustering of development with usable Open Space areas shall be permitted to encourage common open areas and to save street and utility construction and maintenance costs. - C. The clustering of development to preserve agricultural land. - D. Lot size and configuration. - 4201.3 Planned Unit Development Submittal Requirements will consist of an application, map and plan. - A. Application form.
 All PUD applications shall be filed by the owner(s) or their authorized agent on forms provided by the County and contain the following information on the subject parcel: - 1.
 The landowner's name and address with written consent of all owners. - 2.
-A property schedule from the Assessor's office. - 3.
+Proof of ownership in the form of a Certificate of Ownership from a title company or title opinion from an attorney showing that the applicant is the owner of record. - 3.
 Existing zoning or requested zoning designation. - 4.
 Intended land uses. - 5.
 The objectives to be achieved by the planned unit development. - B. Map.
 Map indicating the following: - 1.
 Regional location map. - 2.
 All existing and proposed roads with running surface and width indicated.
 Access and utility easements shall be noted. - 3.
 Property boundaries of the subject parcel with dimensions and area calculations.
 Include locations of existing and proposed buildings and structures on this site. - 4.
 Sufficient contours to determine lot slopes. - 5.
 All drainage, irrigation, water and other distinctive natural features. - 6.
 Delineated 100 year floodplain areas. - 7.
 Open space and no build zones.